 I have to start with a confession.
 I actually have limited experience fermenting.
 I have made quite a few batches with great success and I share with you my method below (actually it’s most people’s method, nothing original here).
 However, I very much welcome any additional tips, tricks or even links to recipes (post a comment below so everyone can learn from you).

-I have also bought fermented vegetables from Peace, Love and Vegetables.
+I sometimes buy fermented vegetables from my local health food store.
 Though a word of warning when buying them…many supermarket sauerkraut or Kim chi are actually just pickled vegetables and not actually lacto-fermented at all (and therefore have none of the previously explained benefits).
 Once you make it yourself, you’ll never look back – it’s sort of addictive.

 Basically, you need to scald a large mason jar (the pickling jars with the rubber sealed lids), by washing it well then running boiling water over it.

-4 -5 tablespoons of organic whey (you can omit this, see my notes below**)
+- 4 -5 tablespoons whey (you can omit this, see my notes below**)

 Note: it is best to invest in organic ingredients as the chemicals on conventional produce may interfere with the fermentation process (good bugs don't grow well with chemicals).